 That’s what I do.
 Since 1980 I’ve been taught well by my clients.
 In short, I’ve learned that no one knows you better than you do, no one knows what works for you better than you do.
 “Then why do I need a therapist?” you might ask.
 Because, like my client quoted above, someone needs to ask you the questions you’re not asking.
 And more, someone needs to help you pay attention to your answers.

-Most therapists are asked, “What are your specialties?
+Therapists are frequently asked, “What are your specialties?
 What populations do you the have most expertise with?”
-I’m not being glib when I say that my specialty is in helping people find solutions to whatever issue brings them to therapy.
-My training, experience and expertise allows me to use a method that is effective regardless of the client’s complaint — anything from parenting an acting out teenager to angry outbursts at work to a loss of intimacy with a spouse.
+I prefer to answer that my specialty is in helping people find solutions to whatever issue brings them to therapy.
+My training, experience and expertise allow me to use a method that is effective regardless of a client’s complaint — anything from parenting an acting out teenager to angry outbursts at work to a loss of intimacy with a spouse.
 Therapy is about change and a therapist’s expertise should be about that.

-My clinical practice includes working with clients individually; providing supervision to colleagues in the psychotherapy profession; facilitating a men’s and a woman’s group; seeing many couples in conflict; and working well with men who’d rather have their teeth pulled by a therapist than talk to one.
+My clinical practice includes working with clients individually; providing supervision to colleagues in the psychotherapy profession; facilitating a men’s group; seeing many couples in conflict; and working well with men who’d rather have their teeth pulled by a therapist than talk to one.

 Call Denver Psychotherapist Jeffrey Goldman, L.C.S.W., B.C.D. at 303-320-0055 for counseling.